 This includes planning our day.
-My plans don't always pan out though, like the morning I found out there was a kids moving playing at the local theater at 10am, and a certain little girl didn't wake up until 11am.
+My plans don’t always pan out though, like the morning I found out there was a kid moving at the local theater at 10 am, and a certain little girl didn’t wake up until 11 am.

 The local newspaper is a great resource to find activities to keep the kids occupied over summer.
-And so while I'm curled up in bed with the newspaper I can find out what is happening locally that the kids might enjoying seeing.
-Our local newspaper for the Inland Empire, and a great resource for all things local, is The Press-Enterprise.
+And so while I’m curled up in bed with the newspaper I can find out what is happening locally that the kids might enjoy seeing.
+Our local newspaper for the Inland Empire, and a great resource for all things local is The Press-Enterprise.

 Whether covering stories about our community hot air balloon festival, local elections, final scores from neighborhood teams, or happenings at our local farmer’s market, The Press-Enterprise is our go-to source for local news.

 And, what do I do with my newspaper when I’m finished with it?
 Fabulous things!